sympy/sympy/README.md

 Our mailing list is at
 <https://groups.google.com/forum/?fromgroups#!forum/sympy>.

-We have community chat at [Gitter](https://gitter.im/sympy/sympy).
+We have our community chat at [Gitter](https://gitter.im/sympy/sympy).
 Feel free to ask us anything there.
 We have a very welcoming and helpful community.